 Ever dreamed of getting lost in a cherry blossom hanagasumi (that’s Japanese for “flower haze”)?
-Here is a fifteen-minute guide to the magic of cherry blossoms, including how to tell them apart from other blossoms, and tips for enjoying their annual Spring bloom in Japan and across the world.
+Here isyour guide to the magic of cherry blossoms, including how to tell them apart from similar flowers; cherry blossoms meaning and symbolism; with tips for enjoying the annual Spring bloom in Japan and across the world.

 What are cherry blossoms?